ugraphix/TempConversions/README.md

 # TempConversions
-Temperature conversions, made using HTML/CSS, PHP, JavaScript, and AJAX

-Temperature conversions, made using HTML/CSS, PHP, JavaScript, and AJAX

 Second, final version of the temperature conversion PHP project.
 Worked with a team of people to create a fun and interractive tool.

 Credit where it's due:
 Sean Gilliland - Visuals and tester,